 As a clinical-stage company with multiple programs and multiple clinical trials currently underway, the pandemic is impacting the execution of our clinical trials.
 We have clinical trial sites located in countries that have been affected by COVID-19 and variants thereof.
 Clinical site initiation and patient enrollment has been delayed due to prioritization of hospital resources in favor of COVID-19 patients and difficulties in recruiting clinical site investigators and clinical site staff.
-Some patients have not be able to comply with clinical trial protocols caused by quarantines impeding patient movement and interrupting healthcare services, or patients may not be willing to travel to clinical trial sites.
+Some patients have not been able to travel or gain access to clinical trial sites due to local restrictions.
 Similarly, our ability to recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened risk of exposure to COVID-19, has been negatively impacted, which has delayed the timelines of our clinical trial operations.
 We are continuing to experience delays and disruptions in our clinical trials and preclinical studies due to resource constraints at contract research organizations and vendors along their supply chain.
-We may also experience interruption of key clinical trial activities, such as clinical trial site data monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others or interruption of clinical trial subject visits and study procedures (particularly any procedures that may be deemed non-essential), which may impact the integrity of subject data and clinical trial endpoints.
+We may also experience interruption of key clinical trial activities, such as on-site clinical trial site data monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others or interruption of clinical trial subject visits and study procedures (particularly any procedures that may be deemed non-essential), which may ultimately impact the extent of missing data.